Four lab grown diamonds of different shapes, including round, oval and emerald cuts.

 Lab diamonds are typically 60% to 85% cheaper than natural diamonds.
 This is because the process of creating a lab diamond is more efficient and cost effective than the process to mine a diamond.
 Typically, the larger the carat weight, the larger the price difference between an otherwise identical natural vs lab diamond.

-The future value of lab diamonds is uncertain, as they are so new to the market and it is unclear whether lab diamonds will become cheaper in the future.
-There is a possibility the value gap between lab diamonds and natural diamonds could widen, or close.
-When it comes to reselling a lab diamond, it’s likely you would receive 30% to 40% less than the price you paid - which is true of natural diamonds too.
+The future value of lab diamonds is uncertain, as they are so new to the market, and it is unclear whether lab diamonds will become cheaper in the future.
+There is a possibility that the value gap between lab diamonds and natural diamonds could widen or close.
+When it comes to reselling a lab diamond, it’s likely you would receive 30% to 40% less than the price you paid, which is true of natural diamonds too.

 Like natural diamonds, man made diamond prices vary depending on quality and size.
 We offer lab made diamonds starting from around £600 and ranging to upwards of £8000 so there are options to suit all budgets.
 Browse our loose lab grown diamonds here.